 Michael Schmedt to Lead Transportation Geospatial Services

 HDR’s Michael Schmedt has been promoted to transportation geospatial services director.
-He was previously a GIS manager in the Orlando, Florida office.
+Prior to his promotion, he was a GIS manager in Orlando, Florida.
 He has been with HDR since 2011.

 Schmedt is a GIS Certification Institute professional.
 He has gained extensive knowledge of the use and customization of industry-standard GIS software from the Environmental Systems Research Institute.
 He has influenced a number of large and intricate GIS projects through his work developing innovative decision-support systems, custom mapping tools and complex thematic maps.
 He has also led spatial analyses and environmental impact assessments.

 About HDR's Transportation Experience

 Our award-winning transportation practice is known for solving our clients' most complex mobility challenges across all modes of travel.
 We are helping with multibillion-dollar programs ranging from managing the Council Bluffs, Iowa Interstate rehabilitation program and the San Diego Mid-Coast Corridor transit project to designing the I-4 ultimate P3 project in Florida and the new Governor Mario M. Cuomo Bridge in New York.
 In addition to planning and engineering, our experts help clients advance projects and programs across the infrastructure life cycle with strategic funding, economic analysis, public engagement, real estate services, program/project controls, risk management and operations and maintenance.

 For more than a century, HDR has partnered with clients to shape communities and push the boundaries of what’s possible.
 Our expertise spans 10,000 employees, in more than 225 locations around the world — and counting.
 Our engineering, architecture, environmental and construction services bring an impressive breadth of knowledge to every project.
 Our optimistic approach to finding innovative solutions defined our past and drives our future.